 There is one other significant change that goes along with this.
 Right now, Cushion has a “Plans” section within the app that shows Cushion’s plans along with their pricing and features.
 I always hated the fact that this lives on both the marketing site and within the app, so nixing one of them is a welcome change for me.
 That said, I’ll now need to migrate Cushion’s pricing page to the new Contentful-powered codebase.
 It’s a necessary change, especially since the two pages are embarrassingly out of sync, but it’s yet another thing to do.

 With all of this in mind, I’ll most likely house the entire account section in a single view.
 Users will be able to edit their account details as well as manage their account.
 One of the most important changes I’m making to the new design is separating the “Sign out” button from being right next to the ”Delete my account” button—I still think it’s hilarious that I thought this was a good idea.
-I also added the “Subscribe” button that links out to Stripe Checkout with a secondary button linking to the pricing page.
+I also added the “Subscribe” button that links out to the customer portal with a secondary button linking to the pricing page.

 I’ll be honest—I’m primarily considering the everything-in-one-view approach because there’s so much screen real estate to fill.
 I haven’t entirely figured out a layout in the new system that feels right without filling the space edge-to-edge.
 I could include an account summary with the other “cards”, then let folks click to edit or change their password, but for now, it’s actually less work to put everything in one pot.